 In a personal injury case, lawsuits will occur after lengthy negotiations between the two parties.
 Car accidents, in particular, can be very complicated, especially when there are many parties trying to recover damages.
 In these cases, insurance companies and their car accident defense attorneys will do everything they can to lessen their client’s degree of fault.
 They will do everything they can to deflect blame to other parties.

-For this reason, it’s important to have an experienced personal injury attorney by your side when you are the plaintiff in a car accident case.
+For this reason, it’s important to have an experienced Shreveport personal injury attorney by your side when you are the plaintiff in a car accident case.

 Below, we’ll list some of the defenses a car accident defense attorney might use, as well as the methods the Greenwald Law Firm would counter with.

 The Assertions of the Plaintiff Are Invalid or Overstated

 This is the first thing auto accident defense lawyers will try.

 In a personal injury case, a court can strike invalid assertions from the record.
-This will happen if your personal injury attorney in Shreveport cannot prove your claims.
+This will happen if your Shreveport car accident attorney cannot prove your claims.

 Auto accident defense lawyers will use this method to claim that the plaintiff is overstating their pain and suffering.
 If the court rules your assertions invalid, you may get less in damages or no damages at all.

 To counter this, we would make sure that we could back up every one of our claims with documentation.
 One of the ways we do this is by gathering your medical records and making sure there are pictures of your injuries right after the accident.
 This is why you should always take photos of the damage to your vehicle and any injuries directly after your car accident.